 Modern phone cameras can take stunning print-quality photos, and you probably have some real gems stored on your handset right now – so why leave them there?

 These are the tools – both web apps and desktop software – that will help you make gorgeous collages in moments, ready to print to canvas.
+Just get your photos ready with a free photo editor and you're ready to begin.

 Feature-packed and fun; the best tool for making print-ready collages